-Pick between two things both of which are bad and we try to pick the “lessor of two evils.”
+Pick between two things both of which are bad and we try to pick the “lesser of two evils.”
 Most of us think of the elections every couple of years as this sort of choice.
-Most of the times there are things we don’t like about both candidates but we have to pick one or the other or let some idiot pick for us.
+Most of the time there are things we don’t like about both candidates but we have to pick one or the other or let some idiot pick for us.

-The good with the bad verses the bad with the good choices.
+The good with the bad versus the bad with the good choices.